Integ/glouno/README.md

 glooko + bluno

-sent diabetes data to mobile phone whit bluetooth(bluno)
+sent diabetes data to mobile phone with bluetooth by bluno